 How do I participate?

-- Year Two FIIRE Pilot is coming October 2, 2022 to September 30, 2023.
-Sign-up date has yet to be determined.
+- Year Two FIIRE Pilot is coming January 1, 2023 to December 31, 2023.
+Sign-up period will be early September 2022 through November 18, 2022.
 Get email notification when the next FIIRE pilot is open.

 - Information for current participants can be found on the FIIRE participant information page.